 A regular Pilates practice teaches you about yourself, and inspires you to believe in yourself.
 I can’t tell you how many of my students have been amazed by the discoveries they have made about themselves in their lessons – they are so much stronger than they thought they were or than they ever gave themselves credit for.
 I think we all spend a lot of time criticizing and trying to “fix” our bodies for how they look on the outside, and we don’t necessarily believe it’s possible that there is so much awesomeness waiting to be discovered on the inside.
 We could all use a little more of that in our lives, right?

-I am a comprehensively trained Peak Pilates instructor and am currently teaching small group classes and private lessons a few days a week in the Raleigh area at Lifetime Fitness in Cary and soon also at EVOLVE Movement in Raleigh.
+I am a comprehensively trained Peak Pilates instructor and am currently teaching small group classes and private lessons a few days a week in the Raleigh area at Lifetime Fitness in Cary and at EVOLVE Movement in Raleigh.
 If you are in the area and interested in trying Pilates, I would love to meet you and work with you!!

 Here are some things that my clients are saying about practicing Pilates and what it does for them!